Jonathan Edwards Talked Hell, Promised No Heaven

 Unlike the others, however, Moses’ conception wasn’t miraculous.
 His survival immediately following birth was.

-Pharaoh, the reigning monarch when Moses was born, had decreed that all male born Israelites be sacrificed to the Nile.
+Pharaoh, the reigning monarch when Moses was born, decreed that all male born Israelites be sacrificed to the Nile.
 Not only did Moses survive that decree he was also protected in the safest possible place, the palace of Pharaoh.

 It was a miracle, yes, but not in the normal sense of the word.
 This miracle required a large dose of human activity by someone with a lot of courage, tenacity and ingenuity.